mitranim/fpx/docs/templates/index.md

 Note that [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) implements [_SameValue_](https://www.ecma-international.org/ecma-262/6.0/#sec-samevalue), which treats `-0` and `+0` as _distinct values_.
 This is typically undesirable.
 As a result, you should prefer `f.is` over `===` or `Object.is`.

-Used internally in `fpx` for all identity tests.
+Used internally in Fpx for all identity tests.

 ```js
 f.is(1, '1')